-So there I was starring at my freshly processed batch of acorns and wondering what on earth I could do with them.
 Then a flash of Pickled Walnuts came to mind.
-“Ah-ha” I thought.
+“Ah-ha,” I thought.
 These crafty acorns had just revealed how they wanted to be preserved.

-For this acorn recipe I used English Oak (Quercus robur), however I think that acorns from Holm Oak (Quercus ilex) might go down rather well too because they contain less tannin and therefore require less processing, which would result in a firmer pickled acorn.
+For this acorn recipe, I used English Oak (Quercus robur), however, I think that acorns from Holm Oak (Quercus ilex) might go down rather well too because they contain less tannin and therefore require less processing, which would result in a firmer pickled acorn.

 - 6tsp sea salt